jamf/Setup-Manager/ConfigurationProfile.md

 #### `icon`

-(String, default: `name:AppIcon`, localized)
+(String, default: `name:AppIcon`, localized, dark mode)

 The icon shown at the top center of the window.
 There are many options to define icons, described in the [Icon Sources](#icon-sources) section later.
+Images will be scaled to fit a size of 700x128 pixels (or 1400x256 @2x).

 #### `message`

-(String, default: `Setup Manager is configuring your Mac…`, localized, substitutions)
+(String, default: `Setup Manager is configuring your Mac…`, localized, substitutions, markdown)

 The message shown below the title.